 If you’ve moved to a new area recently you might need to register with a new, local doctor first, before you can get an appointment.
 You can find your nearest doctor, as well as all the NHS services near you, using Scotland’s Service Directory.

 Nutrition and healthy eating

-Eating nutritious food is an important part of living a health lifestyle.
+Eating nutritious food is an important part of living a healthy lifestyle.

 NHS Inform has useful information on how to eat a healthy, balanced diet, the health benefits of eating healthily, plus lots of other subjects.

 How much eating healthily can cost is also important.
-You can find out more about how to keep the cost of a food shop down and watch our video with Iona Bain on money saving tips when shopping.
-Don’t forget your Young Scot card gets you 10% off your shop at Co-op!
+You can find out more about how to keep the cost of a food shop down and watch our video with Iona Bain on money-saving tips when shopping.
+Don’t forget your Young Scot National Entitlement Card gets you 10% off your shop at Co-op!

 It’s not all about buying food either, you can also find out how to grow your own fruit and veg and access lots of helpful information.
 If you’d like to find out about seasonal and locally grown food you can find out more at Food and Drink Scotland.
 You can also find out more about eating seasonal food.